 British sportsmen and women invented, codified and exported a surprising number of the sports played at international level today.
 Those we didn't actually invent, we often honed for mass consumption and enjoyment.
 The list is impressive: football, rugby (league and union), cricket, tennis (real and lawn), hockey, billiards and snooker, bowls (flat and crown green), fives (Eton, Winchester and Rugby), badminton, water polo, golf, squash...

 Johan Huizinga wrote in Homo Ludens (1938) that 'only the English have a word for 'fun'.
 Played in Britain celebrates that spirit - the 'taking part' more than the winning (naturally) - by scouring the nation for sports-related architectural gems, sporting landscapes and waterscapes, relics and curios of a sporting persuasion.

-We published our first sporting heritage study (Played in Manchester) in 2004, and continue to add to our publications list in the run up to London 2012.
+We published our first sporting heritage study (Played in Manchester) in 2004, and continue to add to our publications list after a decade of work.
 We also organise occasional events, send our experts to numerous conferences and meetings, and do our best to support those who seek to protect the sports-related historic environment.

 Our four main themes